pbv/codex/doc/USER-GUIDE.md

 `https://server.domain/pub/foo/bar.md` is identified as `foo/bar.md`.
-This means that the adminstrator is free to edit the exercise file and/or tests even after submissions have started (e.g. to correct errors); on the other hand, if the file name is modified, any previous submissions are still recorder, but will no longer be associated with the modified exercise.
+This means that the adminstrator is free to edit the exercise file and/or tests even after submissions have started (e.g. to correct errors); on the other hand, if the path is modified, any previous submissions are still recorder, but will no longer be associated with the modified exercise.